In order to be entitled to funding, you must meet the personal eligibility requirements and your course must be eligible.

 You can contact the agency providing the loan:

 Keep a record of any contacts you have with the agency.
-You can use the phones in the Student Advice Centre at the HUBS for free and we can offer further support if you need it.
+You can use our phones at the HUBS for free and we can offer further support if you need it.